 Drying guideline for drying a piece up to 1mm thick, 5g (if the piece is larger than this size, drying will need more time):

-Place the fired art clay copper into a solution made with pickling compound to take away any oxidized layers on the surface.
-For any oxidized layers around detailed design areas, please use a polishing point with an electric rotary tool such as the Dremel.
+Place the fired Art Clay Copper into a solution made with pickling compound to take away any oxidised layers on the surface.
+For any oxidised layers around detailed design areas, use a polishing point with an electric rotary tool such as the Dremel 4000 Multi Tool.